vpsfreecz/vpsadminos/osctl/man/man8/osctl.8.md

   `osctld.cpuScheduler.enable`.
 Disabling the scheduler using this command has effect only until `osctld` is restarted.

+`cpu-scheduler upkeep`
+  Run internal CPU scheduler upkeep mechanism, which corrects mistakes in its scheduling state.
+The upkeep is run periodically to recover from unexpected errors that could corrupt the scheduler's state.

 `cpu-scheduler package ls`
-  List CPU packages, their CPUs and idle times.
+  List CPU packages, their CPUs and other info.

     `-H`, `--hide-header`
       Do not show header, useful for scripting.